Academia School Dhaka

 Academia is an English-medium school in Dhaka with multiple campuses in the city.
-It has campuses in Lalmatia, Dhanmondi, Mirpur, Gulshan, Uttara, Malibag, Wari and Banasree.
+It has campuses in Lalmatia, Dhanmondi, Mirpur, Gulshan, Uttara, Malibag, Wari, Nikunja, Bosila, Adabor and Banasree.
 It was established in 2002.
 The primary language of instruction is English.
-It offers classes from Playgroup to A-Levels (12).
+It offers classes from Playgroup to A-Levels.
 The school follows both Cambridge Assessment International Education (CAIE) & Pearson Edexcel Curriculum.